uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 #### 3.1.2 Scaling & Training

 Scaling is also a preparation step for machine learning.
-By scaling the numeric columns in the dataset to a common scale with the standardization method, the distribution could have a unit standard deviation. 'sklearn.preprocessing' and 'sklearn.linear_model' package provide a convenient algorithm to realize the model:
+By scaling the numeric columns in the data set to a common scale with the standardization method, the distribution could have a unit standard deviation. 'sklearn.preprocessing' and 'sklearn.linear_model' package provide a convenient algorithm to realize the model:

 ```python
 # Fit a linear regression model on the training set